HorlogeSkynet/archey4/README.md

 # _________________________________________

 # But if you don't have PIP, no worries :
-$ sudo cp archey/archey.py /usr/local/bin/archey
-$ sudo chmod +x /usr/local/bin/archey
+$ sudo python3 setup.py install
 # _______________________________________

 ### Step 3 (Optional) : Configuration files